-Malia recently graduated from Whitman College with a Politics degree.
+Malia graduated from Whitman College with a Politics degree.
 She brings a varied background teaching and mentoring elementary school students in Walla Walla, WA, assisting behind the scenes of a Cambodia-based nonprofit, and guiding her peers through career advising.
-As an Outreach and Recruitment Associate, she looks forward to building connections across the Commonwealth and expanding access to Discovering Justice’s educational opportunities.
+As an Outreach and Recruitment Senior Associate, she enjoys building connections across the Commonwealth and expanding access to Discovering Justice’s civic education programs.

 All our latest news delivered to your inbox a few times a month.